Injured in a Philadelphia Car Accident? Get Help Today From the Philadelphia Car Accident Attorneys at Munley Law Personal Injury Attorneys

 Under Pennsylvania law, there is a two-pronged test to determine a case of bad faith: clear and convincing evidence that the insurer did not have a reasonable basis for denying benefits, and that the insurer knew or disregarded its lack of reasonable basis in denying a claim.

 Unfortunately, it can be difficult to determine whether your insurance is acting in bad faith without an attorney.
-Fortunately, Munley Law has decades of experience dealing with insurance companies.
+Fortunately, Munley Law Personal Injury Attorneys has decades of experience dealing with insurance companies.
 We know their tactics and what to look for in a bad faith insurance claim.
-If you believe your insurance is utilizing bad faith tactics on your claim, contact our Philadelphia car accident lawyer as soon as possible.
+If you believe your insurance is utilizing bad faith tactics on your claim, contact our Philadelphia car accident lawyers as soon as possible.

 Q: My Doctor said I will Need Ongoing Treatment, and Maybe even Additional Surgeries.
 How Can I Make Sure My Medical Expenses are Covered?